Home » Food and Drinks » Easy Basic Chaffle Recipe

 This basic chaffle recipe has become a favorite among those who embrace the Keto lifestyle.
-Although I don’t follow a Keto diet, I do like a lot of the food, including these little waffle-shaped goodies.
+Even if you don’t follow a keto diet, you might still like chaffles.
+I occasionally follow keto, but my husband never does.
+And he loves chaffles!
 This is one of the best chaffle recipes I’ve made, and it’s the foundation for all of them.

 Please read the entire post before you begin making the recipe.
 But if you are in a big hurry to get straight to the recipe, all you have to do is click on the jump-to-recipe button beneath the title.
 That takes you to a point above the printable recipe card.